 For starters, consider that any bread-based treats shouldn't encompass more than 5 to 10 percent of Rover's total caloric intake, according to the ASPCA.
 While the occasional slightly darker shade of toast (not burnt) may not be a big deal, it's best not to make feeding such leftovers a habit.

-Now, burnt toast is a whole different issue, and it's not about taste or adding calories to Rover's diet.
+Now, fully burnt toast is a whole different issue, and it's not about taste or adding calories to Rover's diet.
 The issue is that charred toast may contain dangerous acrylamide, a potentially carcinogenic (cancer-causing) compound often seen in foods cooked at high temperatures.
-This compound, which is harmful to both humans and pets can be reduced by cooking toast to only light shades of brown suggests the Food and Drug Administration.
+This compound, which is harmful to both humans and pets, can be reduced by cooking toast to only light shades of brown, suggests the Food and Drug Administration.

-The Issue of Feeding Burnt Toast as an Antidote
+The Issue of Burnt Toast as an Antidote

 It's not a bad idea to keep hydrogen peroxide and compressed activated charcoal tablets in your dog's first aid kit (see Dr Mark1961's article on how to make a dog first aid kit), but as mentioned, you'll need to heed your vet's advice first.
 Depending on the toxin, you may be asked to induce vomiting and/or give activated charcoal while on your way to the vet.